goossens/ObjectTalk/docs/Overview.md

 complete program.
 You don’t need to import a separate library for functionality like input/output or string handling.
 Code written at global scope is used as the entry point for the program, so you don’t even need a main() function.
-You don’t even need to write semicolons at the end of every statement.
+You also don’t  need to write semicolons at the end of every statement (although you are free to do so).

 So where do we go from here.
-Well, we hope this overview gives you enough information to start writing code in ObjectTalk by showing you how to accomplish a variety of programming tasks.
+Well, we hope the overview below gives you enough information to start writing code in ObjectTalk by showing you how to accomplish a variety of programming tasks.
 Don’t worry if you don’t understand something, everything introduced in this overview is explained in detail in the rest of the documentation.